AlexandroGonSan/AlexandroGonSan/README.md

 - 👯 I’m looking to collaborate on improvements to my computer experience and support for learning.
 - 🤔 I’m looking for help with developing a graphical interface on Linux with projects like [Nautilus](https://github.com/GNOME/nautilus) and [Chromium](https://github.com/chromium/chromium) .
 - 💬 Ask me about anything [here](https://github.com/AlexandroGonSan/AlexandroGonSan/issues) .
-- 📫 How to reach me: my official public username is AlexandroGonSan , on Instagram you can also find me as alexandrogonsan_ .
+- 📫 How to reach me: my official public username is AlexandroGonSan , on Instagram you can also find me as alexandrogonsan_ , you can send me an email to alexandrogonsan@outlook.com or a WhatsApp to +55 95 9 8104 2843 .
 - 😄 Pronouns: Ale , Alex , Lex , Lek .
 - ⚡ Fun fact: I was born in the year of the Nobel Peace Prize of Mandela , his day and 75 of his birth .
 152 from the coronation of Dom II , 27 from Gemini X , 25 from Intel , 26 from Vin Diesel .